shuai-xu/flink/docs/dev/api_concepts.md

 --------------------------

 Most transformations require user-defined functions.
-This section lists different ways of how they can be specified
+This section lists different ways of how they can be specified.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">